-The following project description is based on a conceptual design submittal entitled Alameda Point-Ferry Terminal Landside Improvements Associated with Site A Development, dated May 9, 2016.
-The project team includes Alameda Point Partners (Project Sponsor), April Philips Design Works (Landscape Architect), BKF Engineers (Civil Engineer), and Moffatt & Nichol (Marine Terminal Consultant).
+The following project description is based on a conceptual design submittal entitled Alameda Point-Ferry Terminal Landside Improvements Associated with Site A Development, dated May 9, 2016, as well as an addendum titled Seaplane Lagoon Ferry Terminal Canopy, dated March 16, 2018.
+At the time, the project team included Alameda Point Partners (Project Sponsor), March Wong Donn Logan (Architects), April Philips Design Works (Landscape Architect), BKF Engineers (Civil Engineer), and Moffatt & Nichol (Marine Terminal Consultant).

-As previously described, the proposed project includes the construction of a new ferry terminal, which would include a new pier, landside transportation infrastructure and landscape improvements, and a surface parking lot.
+As previously described, the proposed project includes the construction of a new ferry terminal, which would include a new concrete pier and canopy, landside transportation infrastructure and landscape improvements, and a surface parking lot.
 Preparatory work will include the removal of the deteriorated timber pier at the east side of Seaplane Lagoon and the removal of some asphalt paving along the existing roadway and angled parking area.
 The existing riprap wall of Seaplane Lagoon would not be affected by the proposed project.

-The new pier would be located at the east side of Seaplane Lagoon, approximately 200' north of where the riprap wall turns towards the southwest.
-The design for the new pier consists of three elements: a fixed pier, a gangway, and a float.
-Pedestrians would access the fixed pier from Ferry Point Road both by a short, concrete stair and by two paved ramps.
-The fixed pier would have a concrete deck that measures 88' long and 20' wide, with guardrails along both sides.
-The metal gangway would be attached to the west end of the fixed pier, and it would be 92'-5" long.
-Hinged on its inland side so that it may rise and fall with the tides, the gangway would have metal guardrails and a grated walkway surface to improve traction.
+The new pier would be located at the east side of Seaplane Lagoon, approximately 200' north of where the riprap wall turns southwest.
+The design for the new pier consists of three elements: a fixed pier, an inclined walkway, and a float.
+Pedestrians would access the fixed pier from Ferry Point Road by a short, concrete stair and by two paved ramps.
+The pier would have a concrete deck that measures 88' long and 20' wide, with 7'-high glass windscreens along both sides.
+A metal-frame parabaloid canopy covered in colored fabric would cap the pier.
+The metal inclined walkway would be attached to the west end of the fixed pier, and it would be 92'-5" long.
+Hinged on its inland side so that it can rise and fall with the tides, the walkway would have metal guardrails and a grated walkway surface to improve traction.
 The float would be attached to the west end of the gangway.
 The float would be 135' long and 42' wide, and it would include five platforms and six ramps to facilitate docking, and boarding.
 The float would also have metal handrails.

-The northern section of Ferry Point Road would be re-routed around the south side of Building 113 and northward between Buildings 113 and 164, where it will intersect with Ralph Appezzato Memorial Parkway (West Atlantic Avenue).
+As mentioned, the northern section of Ferry Point Road would be re-routed around the south side of Building 113 and between Buildings 113 and 164, where it will then intersect with Ralph Appezzato Memorial Parkway (West Atlantic Avenue).
 The rebuilt portion of Ferry Point Road would consist of a 22'-wide auto roadway, a 10'-wide bike path, and a 5'-wide sidewalk.
 South of Building 113, Ferry Point Road would be narrowed and the angled parking alongside the east side of Seaplane Lagoon would be removed.
-This section of the newly configured roadway would include, from west to east, a 29'-wide pedestrian promenade, a 12'-wide bike path, a 3'-wide buffer, a 22'-wide auto roadway, and a 12'-wide sidewalk.
+This section of the newly configured roadway would include, from west to east, a 29'-wide pedestrian promenade, a 12'-wide bike path, a 3'-wide landscaped buffer, a 22'-wide auto roadway, and a 12'-wide sidewalk.
 The promenade would include six pedestrian "nodes," spaced at 100' intervals, which would include crosswalks and seating areas.
-The southernmost pedestrian node would serve as a transit plaza, with access to the ferry pier and a public transportation shelter.
-The auto roadway would end at a bus turnaround loop, which would be landscaped at its center and along its edges with native plantings.
+The southernmost pedestrian node would serve as a transit plaza, with access to the ferry pier and a transit shelter.
+The auto roadway would terminate at a bus turnaround, which would be landscaped with native plants at its center and along the edges.